ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 ---

 A clean and arranged CSS structure is hard to maintain in growing projects.
-Therefore it is important to think right from the beginning how to structure your classes to not lose control.
+Therefore it is important to think about how you would like to structure your classes right from the start so that you don't lose control.
-But if you start to search for methods and techniques to organize your CSS, you will soon realize that there are many ways to reach your goal!
+But if you start searching for methodologies and techniques to organize your CSS, you will soon realize that there are many ways to reach your goal!

 ## The most popular CSS methodologies